+Cell Phones

-- Cell Phones - The use or display of cellular phones during instructional hours in classrooms, gymnasiums, locker rooms, restrooms, auditoriums, the halls, the cafeteria, or anywhere else in the building or on school property is prohibited.
-The use of cellular phones in locker rooms and restrooms is prohibited at all times. - Phones must be turned OFF (not on vibrate) at the 8:00 Homeroom Bell and remain off until students have exited the building at dismissal time. - First violation- Cell phone is confiscated and the student's name is recorded.
+- The use or display of cellular phones during instructional hours in classrooms, gymnasiums, locker rooms, restrooms, auditoriums, the halls, the cafeteria, or anywhere else in the building or on school property is prohibited unless approval is granted by classroom teacher or building administrator.
+The use of cellular phones in locker rooms and restrooms is prohibited at all times. - o Phones must be turned OFF (not on vibrate) at the 8:00 Homeroom Bell and remain off until students have exited the building at dismissal time. - First violation- Cell phone is confiscated and the student's name is recorded.
 The cell phone will be handed over to a school principal.
 Progressive discipline will be assigned. - Second violation- Cell phone is confiscated and the student's name is recorded.
 The cell phone will be handed over to a school principal until a parent/guardian can pick it up in the main office.
-Progressive discipline will be assigned. - Electronic Devices - Middle school students are not permitted to turn on any type of electronic device other than the District issued iPad while in school unless permission is granted by a teacher or administrator.
-All electronic devices must be turned off when entering the school building and remain off until students have exited the building at dismissal time. - Violations to these provisions would result in: - Confiscation of the cell phone/electronic device. - The device will be placed in a secure location.
-Progressive discipline will be assigned. - Failure to turn the item over to school personnel may result in additional consequences. - Repeated incidents may result in parent conferences and other disciplinary action(s).
+Progressive discipline will be assigned.